run-ai/docs/README.md

 * On our [website](https://run.ai), under _Support_ use the support form.

-* On the bottom right of the Run:AI user interface, use the _Help_ widget.
+* On the bottom right of the Run:ai user interface, use the _Help_ widget.

 * On the bottom right of this page, use the _Help_ widget.